Ioana-Postolache/Vehicles/vehicles-api/README.md

 ### ManufacturerRepository

-This repository provide a type of data persistence while the web service runs, primarily to store manufacturer information like that initialized in VehiclesApiApplication.
+This repository provides a type of data persistence while the web service runs, primarily to store manufacturer information like that initialized in VehiclesApiApplication.

 ### CarNotFoundException `vehicles.domain`